11 Top Insurtech Startups to Watch 2024

 • Location: Madrid, Spain

-Headquartered in Madrid, Bdeo is an artificial intelligence company that is changing how customers connect with insurance companies — specifically, auto and home insurance.
+Headquartered in Madrid, Bdeo is an AI company that’s changing how customers connect with insurance companies — specifically, auto and home insurance providers.
 Proprietary visual intelligence solutions allow clients to collect claim evidence on their own, speeding up this tedious process.
 The platform recognizes risks and damage to provide assessments instantaneously.
 In addition, it can pay customers once the claim is approved.

 6. Omocom